ivoras/ttftoiconbitmap/README.md

 # ttftoiconbitmap

 TTF font to icon bitmap converter.
-This takes an input TTF font file such as FontAwesome or really any reasonable TTF font, and renders it into a template bitmap.
+It takes an input TTF font file such as FontAwesome or really any reasonable TTF font, and renders it into a template bitmap.

+This script basically generates bitmaps of a font from a TTF file, using a template bitmap as a background.

 ```
 Usage of ./ttftoiconbitmap: